Vietnam.vn - Nền tảng quảng bá Việt Nam

 First time filming giant squid

-The squid was discovered as a juvenile, measuring about 30cm long, at a depth of nearly 600m below the surface of the South Atlantic Ocean in March.
+The squid was discovered as a juvenile, measuring about 30cm in length, at a depth of nearly 600m below the surface of the South Atlantic Ocean in March.
 The footage was captured by a remote-controlled device at the Schmidt Ocean Institute (USA).

 Giant squid are mysterious creatures that live in the deep sea near Antarctica.
-They can grow up to 7m long and weigh over 500kg, making them the heaviest invertebrates ever known.
-Their notable feature is the hooks on their tentacles, which help them hunt and defend against predators such as sperm whales.
+They can grow up to 7m long and weigh more than 500kg, making them the heaviest invertebrates ever known.
+Their notable features are the hooks on their tentacles, which help them hunt prey and defend against predators such as sperm whales.

 The successful filming of this baby squid opens up a rare opportunity to study the behavior and early development of this mysterious animal, something that could previously only be inferred from similar squid species.